 - Add the remaining 2 tablespoons of oil to the same skillet.
 Add garlic and sauté, stirring constantly, until fragrant, about 1 minute.
 Add mushrooms and asparagus and cook until slightly tender, about 5 minutes.
 Return the chicken to the pan and stir in the reserved coconut aminos mixture; toss to heat through.
 Bring to a full boil to thicken.

-- Garnish with sliced and scallions and sesame seed, if desired.
+- Garnish with sliced scallions and sesame seeds, if desired.

 - Serve with mashed potatoes, white rice, quinoa, or vegetables.